Tom Parker (singer)

-Thomas Anthony Parker (4 August 1988 – 30 March 2022) was an English singer, widely known as a member of the boy band the Wanted.
+Thomas Anthony Parker (4 August 1988 – 30 March 2022) was an English singer, best known as a member of the boy band the Wanted.
 In 2013, Parker appeared with his bandmates in the E! channel reality television series The Wanted Life.
 Alongside the Wanted, Parker released three studio albums and achieved two number one singles on the UK Singles Chart.
 After the band's hiatus in 2014, he embarked on a solo career.

 In October 2020, at the age of 32, Parker was diagnosed with an inoperable brain tumour.
 The Wanted reunited in September 2021, but after a sudden deterioration in his condition, Parker died of complications from glioblastoma on 30 March 2022, at the age of 33.

 Early life

-Parker was born and grew up in Bolton, Greater Manchester.
+Parker was born and raised in Bolton, Greater Manchester.
 He learned to play the guitar at the age of sixteen after trying out his older brother's guitar.
 He then went on to audition for The X Factor, but did not get past the first round.
 He went to Manchester Metropolitan University and studied Geography, but dropped out in pursuit of a professional singing career.
 Parker joined a Take That tribute band known as Take That II and toured Northern England, before joining the Wanted in 2009.